A BIT ABOUT ME

 Yes, it really is better late than never

 Just as my fiftieth birthday was arriving, so a sequence of events were unfolding that would lead to the most astonishing six years of my life.
 Talk about going from bland to blast-off.
 One minute I’m an unemployed no-hoper with zero prospects; the next, in what felt like a flurry of fortuitous experiences, I’m working in my dream job as a copywriter/creative at the world’s most famous advertising agency, Saatchi & Saatchi.
 And as if this alone wasn’t a big enough swerve into the land of make-believe, I’m also finding myself on all sorts of TV chat shows and featuring large in the national press.
-Oh yes, and my first novel was published.
+Oh yes, and my first novel was finally published.

 If you’d like the full inside story of how all this came about, why not check out my lighthearted memoir of that magical time, AIN’T FINISHED YET?
 Even now I can hardly believe all the amazing things that happened back then.
 And I lived them for real.